FlorianMarquardt/MachineLearningThreeEasyLessons/intro.md

 - The first chapter shows how to minimize the energy of a mechanical structure, relaxing it to equilibrium.
 This teaches how to use automatic gradients and adaptive-stepsize gradient descent.

 - The second chapter shows how to approximate an arbitrary function using a simple neural network.
 Training of that network uses the concepts already introduced in chapter 1.
+In addition, we learn about batch processing and about random numbers in jax.

 - The third and final chapter shows how to apply this to an interesting physics case.
 Suppose you take data in an experiment where you extract the response of a driven nonlinear oscillator.
 Your goal is to guess the correct underlying system parameters (like resonance frequency and damping) rapidly.
 A neural network, once trained, can do that for you.
 It will be much faster and more robust than usual nonlinear curve fitting.